-If you're looking for stunning floor rugs, our broad range of shaggy, tufted, traditional, textured, flat weave, and IN AND OUTDOOR designs make it easy for you to add the perfect focal point, creating truly unique spaces.
+If you're looking for stunning floor rugs, our broad range of shaggy, tufted, traditional, textured, flat weave and indoor/outdoor designs make it easy for you to add the perfect focal point, creating truly unique spaces.

 Today's homes are often large open plan spaces that link together kitchens, dining and living rooms.
 They can seem overwhelming or barren unless you break the areas and ground furniture pieces through the use of rugs!
 The resurgence of hard flooring has also created a need to include rugs as a staple part of your furnishings for added comfort and warmth.

 When looking to purchase a new rug it's important to assess if the rug is suitable for the space, for example a delicate handmade rugs may not be well suited to a busy family area.